Global relief model

 A global relief model, sometimes also denoted as global topography model or composite model, combines digital elevation model (DEM) data over land with digital bathymetry model (DBM) data over water-covered areas (oceans, lakes) to describe Earth's relief.
-A relief model thus shows how Earth's surface would look like in the absence of water or ice masses.
+A relief model thus shows how Earth's surface would look in the absence of water or ice masses.

 The relief is represented by a set of heights (elevations or depths) that refer to some height reference surface, often the mean sea level or the geoid.
 Global relief models are used for a variety of applications including geovisualization, geologic, geomorphologic and geophysical analyses, gravity field modelling as well as geo-statistics.

 Measurement

 Global relief models are always based on combinations of data sets from different remote sensing techniques.
 This is because there is no single remote sensing technique that would allow measurement of the relief both over dry and water-covered areas.
 Elevation data over land is often obtained from LIDAR or inSAR measurements, while bathymetry is acquired based on SONAR and altimetry.
 Global relief models may also contain elevations of the bedrock (sub-ice-topography) below the ice shields of Antarctica and Greenland.
 Ice sheet thickness, mostly measured through ice-penetrating RADAR, is subtracted from the ice surface heights to reveal the bedrock.